 How Can I Maximize My Brain Health?

 If you’ve decided to go back to school, you might be nervous if you’ll be able to handle the study load.
-The reality is that thousands of older adults successfully complete higher education every year.
+The reality is that thousands of older adults complete higher education every year.
 Still, there’s no doubt that studying at an older age comes with special challenges.

 Here are some ways in which you can optimize your brain health:

-- Maintain social connections: Your brain cells like it when you have an active social life.
-Keep up with friends, join a club or participate in a church group.
+- Maintain social connections: Your brain cells like it when you have an active social life; keep up with friends, join a club or participate in a church group

-- Control blood pressure: Have your blood pressure checked.
-If it’s high, ask your doctor how to get it under control.
+- Control blood pressure: Have your blood pressure checked; if it’s high, ask your doctor how to get it under control

-- Healthy diet: The Mediterranean diet may provide benefits to your cognitive function.
+- Healthy diet: The Mediterranean diet may provide benefits to your cognitive function

-You can get more details about optimal brain health from our post about Must Do Activities To Keep Your Brain Healthy.
+You can get more details about optimal brain health from our post about Must Do Activities to Keep Your Brain Healthy.

 Online Study Offers Flexibility

 If at all possible, go back to school where you can interact with people face-to-face.
 The human contact with professors and other students is much more stimulating.
-Real life encounters maintain a positive mood and protect brain health as well.
+Real-life encounters maintain a positive mood and protect brain health as well.

 Leverage Your Prior Experience

 Even though you might not have your degree yet, what you learned in life counts, especially on the job.
 This means if you have work or military experience, you may be able to get college credit for it.
 In fact, a large percentage of institutions take this into account for older students looking to enroll.
-The benefits of this kind of prior learning credit goes beyond just skipping a few classes.
+The benefits of this kind of prior learning credit go beyond skipping a few classes.

 Time Management Tips